PolyCom Stabilising Aid | Soil Stabilisation | Dust Suppression | Domestic Use

 PolyCom Stabilising Aid is manufactured in Australia as a granular polymer-based product that stabilises (binds materials together) and improves the engineering properties such as strength (CBR) and water resistance of soil and gravel materials used in road construction and general earthworks.
 It is non-toxic and much more sustainable and environmentally compliant than traditional stabilisation products.

-PolyCom Stabilising Aid is an Alternative to Lime and Cement Stabilising and is an Easy to use non-toxic, environment compliant soil stabiliser.
+PolyCom Stabilising Aid is an alternative to lime and cement stabilising and is an easy to use non-toxic, environment compliant soil stabiliser.
+AUSTRALIAN MADE 100%.

 Available to purchase online for small projects such as farm tracks, residential use or minor small earthmoving jobs.